CIT2202/films-single-table-crud/README.md

-# PHP, PDO and Databases
+# CRUD operations with the films database
 Before working through these practical exercises, it's probably worth having a look at these [notes](https://github.com/CIT2202/pdo-simple-crud/blob/master/pdo-php-databases.md).
 They explain the basics of working with a databse using the PDO extension.

 ## Setting up